quarkiverse/quarkus-azure-services/integration-tests/azure-storage-blob/README.md

 ## Running the sample

 You have different choices to run the sample.
+For each choice, follow [Testing the sample](#testing-the-sample) to test the sample and try the next choice.

 ### Running the sample in development mode

-First, you can launch the sample in `dev` mode.
+First, launch the sample in `dev` mode.

 ```
 mvn quarkus:dev
 ```

-### Running the sample in JVM mode
+### Running and test the sample in JVM mode

-You can also run the sample in JVM mode.
-Make sure you have followed [Preparing the Azure services](#preparing-the-azure-services) to create the required Azure services.
+Next, run the sample in JVM mode.

 ```
 # Build the package.